pnnl/tesp/install/Windows/Windows_build.rst

 built GridLAB-D on your machine, please take note of the specific GitHub branch requirements for TESP:

-- feature/1048 for GridLAB-D
+- feature/1146 for GridLAB-D
-- feature/transactiveEnergyApi for FNCS
+- develop for FNCS
 - fncs-v8.3.0 for EnergyPlus

-The Windows build procedure is very similar to that for Linux and Mac OSX, using MingW tools that you'll execute from a MSYS command window.
+The Windows build procedure is very similar to that for Linux and Mac OSX, using MSYS2 tools that you'll execute from a MSYS2 command window.
 However, some further adjustments are necessary as described below.

 When you finish the build, try RunExamples_.

-Install Python, PYPOWER and Java
+Install Python Packages and Java
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Download and install the 64-bit Miniconda installer, for Python 3.6 or later, from